 The site is an ideal starting point for a Black History Month exploration of wartime African American stories, and a good introduction to the many educational resources on the topic in the Museum's Digital Collections.
 Assets include oral histories, study guides, essays, and archived video of panels, presentations, and webinars.

-Foremost for middle school and high school educators will be a February 22 Electronic Field Trip that will extend the theme of the Fighting for the Right to Fight special exhibit into classrooms across the country.
-In this live 50-minute program, student reporters will examine artifacts from the special exhibit, travel to California to learn about injustices in a segregated military at Port Chicago Naval Magazine National Memorial (the site of the deadliest munitions disaster during the war) and explore Rosie the Riveter/WWII Home Front National Historical Park to understand transitions and tensions in American defense factories.
-During the webcast, students will have the opportunity to participate live through polling and Q&A with Museum experts.
-Register your class today.
+Of special interest to middle school and high school educators is the archived Electronic Field Trip from 2018 that extended the themes of the Fighting for the Right to Fight special exhibit into classrooms across the country.
+In this live 50-minute program, student reporters examined artifacts from the special exhibit, traveled to California to learn about injustices in a segregated military at Port Chicago Naval Magazine National Memorial (the site of the deadliest munitions disaster during the war), and explored Rosie the Riveter/WWII Home Front National Historical Park to understand transitions and tensions in American defense factories.
+During the webcast, students had the opportunity to participate live through polling and Q&A with Museum experts.
+Make note of this special presentation and share it with your students.

 Among the Museum's collection of nearly 10,000 personal stories from the war era are many oral histories of African Americans who served in wartime.
 The list includes Vernon Baker (one of seven African American Medal of Honor recipients for service during World War II), and Tuskegee Airmen John Leahr, William Holloman III, Charles McGee, and Roscoe Brown.
 Servicemembers from other branches of the armed forces include Joseph Hairston (Army), Wallace Baptiste (Navy), and Eugene Tarrant (Navy).
 A November 2017 essay for The War section of the Museum's website (with embedded oral history excerpt) profiled Harold Ward, a witness to the attack on Pearl Harbor and the Naval Battle of Guadalcanal.
 Watch Harold Ward's full oral history here.